moderepo/device-sdk-go/README.md

 # MODE Device SDK for Go

-This SDK is for anyone implement MODE device drivers using the Go language.
+This SDK is for anyone implementing MODE device drivers in the Go language.
 It is being released as a public Go package that provides a Go API for devices to interact with the MODE cloud.